skurz/Lost_Lepton_delphiClass/README.md

     ```

-## Do signal contamination studies
+## Do signal contamination studies ('Efficiencies.root' has to exist)

 1. Check Prediction.h if